rahulkishan03/Blood_Pressure_predictor/README.md

 # Blood_Pressure

+## Link to the application

+Check out the live demo: https://rkishan.pythonanywhere.com/

 ## OBJECTIVE:

 To write a Flask app that runs locally, and remotely (frozen), which will read two inputs sent to it via two textboxes in a frontend page,